 The image of a sailboat on the water with the boat positioned in the upper right based on the rule of thirds.
 If you roll over the image the crop changes and the boat position changes to the upper right of the Golden Ratio.
 Which do you prefer?
 The point is simple, the decision should be made on the result that is most satisfactory to the maker of the image.
 If the maker chose to ignore either cropping guideline that would also be acceptable providing the end result was pleasant to the eye so far as the balance of the image is concerned.
 In this image there is another important concept; negative space.
 The mood or atmosphere of the image, the vast space the boat lives in, is defined by the space around the boat as much as the position it is in.
 Sometimes empty space is simply empty space and can be irrelevant, and sometimes it defines the statement.
 How much space does the boat need to successfully make the point the artist intends to make?

 The "rule of thirds" breaks the image into 9 equal areas and assumes the primary position of the subject or center of attention will fall in the areas where the lines intersect.
 The Golden Ratio is based on the division of space that follows the Fibonacci spiral and the spacial relationship is closer to 60/40.
 Neither can be considered "correct" or "incorrect" as they should be derived from the art, not imposed upon it.
-My perspective on the rule of thirds is very simple: it is an overly simplified method loosely based on image analysis intended to be an easy way for a beginner to learn composition.
+My perspective on the rule of thirds is an overly simplified method loosely based on image analysis intended to be an easy way for a beginner to learn composition.
 As such, it should be understood and abandoned as quickly as possible in favor of more sophisticated methods.
 In the image of the boat on the water above imposing the rule of thirds on the position of the boat diminishes the strength of the movement of the boat into the image and creates an excess of negative space that is unnecessary.
 Essentially, any imposed rule on an image removes the opportunity for the artist to decide how the image should be seen or felt.

 The crop tools in Lightroom and Photoshop have a number of overlays available to assist in analyzing the balance of your composition.
 In addition to the thirds and golden rectangle divisions are the golden spiral and the golden triangle.
 The triangle and spiral guides can be rotated in orientation.
 These are handy guides to assist you in analyzing your composition decisions while using the crop tool.
 The positioning of the guides will change as the aspect ratio of the image change.
 As this happens some of the intersecting points may fall into the thirds position or into the golden rectangle position, or neither.
 This illustrates how the composition points are really analysis rather than hard and fast rules to be followed.